Ènweleána II Obidiegwu Onyeso

 Eze Ènweleána II Obidiegwu Onyesoh was the 16th recorded, Eze Nri of the Kingdom of Nri in modern-day southeastern Nigeria.
 He reigned the remnant of one of the oldest kingdoms in contemporary Nigeria, and retains a ritual significance as the symbol of one of that country's most historically relevant peoples.

-His son Prince Ikenna Onyeso acts as regent for the next 7 years.
+His son Prince Ikenna Onyeso is the Regent until a new king emerges.